 Then there is the issue of biofuels.
 In order to feed the world’s insatiable appetite for petrol (gas) or petroleum derivatives fuel is being increasingly produced from crops.
 This has had the unexpected consequence of reducing food availability of these basic crops and to the destruction of habitat.
 There are then a lot of negative consequences for humans of a rising world population.
 It is not just bad for the cheetah and all the other wild animals.
 Yet nothing happens.
 No co-ordinated efforts to control it.
 I know there is the fear of “social engineering” but it seems this is a matter of common sense.

-Interestingly, in the West (see Europe’s population on the chart above) the projected population is a declining one.
-In fact in a number of developed countries populations are expected to decline.
+Interestingly, in the West (see Europe’s population on the chart above) the projected human population is a declining one.
+In fact, in a number of developed countries populations are expected to decline.
 Even in Africa in one or two countries the Aids epidemic has caused declining populations but overall it is rising.

 cheetah facts – photo © Arno-&-Louise